ghostoptimizer/static-blog/content/projects/auto-provisionEC2/index.md

 draft: true
 ---

-I started studying for the AWS Certified Cloud Practitioner and kept bumping into “user data,” “cloud-init,” and this promise that an instance can boot itself into usefulness.
-I wanted something reproducible, self-documenting, and clean enough to scale later but small enough to understand the process.
+ While studying for the AWS CCP exam, I kept running into “user data” and “cloud-init.”
+It fascinated me that a server could basically wake up and build itself.
+I wanted to understand that from the ground up, so I put together a small, repeatable setup — something clean, easy to follow, and ready to grow if I ever decide to take it further.

 ---